bramstein/fontfaceobserver/README.md

       console.log('Font is not available');
     });

-There is also the more low-level `available` method which returns a promise that is settled with the width of the test string in the loaded font.
-This is only for advanced use when you need to know the width of one or more glyphs and the font must be available right away.

 ## Installation

 If you're using npm you can install Font Face Observer as a dependency: